How To Start A Compass Study

-Compass Studies can change your parish by changing hearts one at a time.
-Our Bible studies are effective evangelization tools, which also help people make a connection between their faith and every day life and how they handle money and possessions.
+Compass Studies can re-energize your parish by changing hearts one at a time.
+Our Bible studies are effective evangelization tools.
+As people make a connection between their faith and their finances, it opens their hearts to evaluate how they handle money and possessions.

 Getting Compass Started at Your Parish

 To successfully implement any ministry in a parish, it is essential to have the active support of the church leadership, especially the pastor.
-Details about the studies are available on the Compass website.
 If further information is needed, please contact us at: Info@CompassCatholic.org.

 Compass is a great tool to use as part of a successful, comprehensive Stewardship way of life in a parish.
-The United States Conference of Catholic Bishops pastoral letter on stewardship Stewardship: A Disciple’s Response states the following: “Examples of the works, services, and ministries of the good steward enumerated in the stewardship letter include the following…Financial accountability in personal and parochial affairs.”
+The United States Conference of Catholic Bishops pastoral letter on stewardship, Stewardship: A Disciple’s Response, states the following: “Examples of the works, services, and ministries of the good steward enumerated in the stewardship letter include the following…Financial accountability in personal and parochial affairs.”
 The Compass studies help people to go beyond understanding the “how to” or practical application of personal finances.
-It points people to God‘s Word, which deals with our hearts, (confronting dishonesty, greed, discontentment, materialism) challenging us to submit our finances to the Lord.
+It points people to God‘s Word, which deals with our hearts, confronting dishonesty, greed, discontent, and materialism, challenging us to submit our finances to the Lord.
 The Compass Catholic studies can be a key to heart change in the stewardship journey of your parish.

 The team may consist of laypersons and/or members of the parish staff who will provide leadership for Compass Catholic Ministries in the parish.
 The pastor should be involved in the selection process.
 The small team (3-4 people) helps with details, such as sign-up, ordering material, bulletin announcements, pulpit announcements, meeting room, and scheduling logistics, etc.